 This can be data relating to:

-It's highly likely that most businesses will be collecting customer data and therefore should
+It's likely that most businesses will be collecting customer data and therefore must register with the JOIC.

 Step 9: Register for Goods and Services Tax (GST)

 GST is a 5% tax that registered businesses add to the price of their goods or services.
 Customers pay this tax directly to businesses who collect it and pay it to Government to help fund public services.
 Many countries have a tax like this, for example Value Added Tax (VAT) in the UK.

 If you predict your business will sell £300,000 or more worth of goods or services during any 12 months period you must register for GST.